ThomasKelly-Signifyd/generate-V1-baseline-files/README.md

 ORDER BY n.nspname, c.relname ;
 ```

-Export the retrurned values as a CSV file.
+Export the returned values as a CSV file.
 Rename the new file to table_data_all_tables_internal.csv and place it in the folder.

 2. Use this script to get the ddl for your schema (replace datalake references with your schema):
 ```